Kariuki11/FinTrack-AI/README.md

+# Stiil in Production.

-# ExpenseGenie
+# FinTrackAI

-ExpenseGenie is an AI-powered financial management platform designed to help users take control of their spending habits.
+FinTrackAI is an AI-powered financial management platform designed to help users take control of their spending habits.
 This application empowers users to track their expenses, plan budgets, and gain valuable insights through personalized AI-driven recommendations.
 With an intuitive interface and advanced features, ExpenseGenie simplifies the way you manage your finances.

 ---